-Employees at the organization have been raising conflict-of-interest questions throughout recent weeks in regards to what Bloomberg will do with the media company if he does decide to run.
-Sources told Gasparino there is growing concern among workers that he could either spin it off or shut it down.
+In January 2019, before Bloomberg officially entered the race the following November, FOX Business reported that employees at the organization had been raising conflict-of-interest questions in regards to what Bloomberg will do with the media empire if he did run.
+At the time, sources told Gasparino there is growing concern among workers that he could either spin it off or shut it down.

 While discussing the current administration, the billionaire businessman said President Trump’s position on standing up to China is right, but his methods for correcting trade imbalances are not.